aws/aws-secretsmanager-jdbc/README.md

 ```

 ### Usage Example
-We provide database drivers that intercept calls to real database drivers and swap out secret IDs for actual login credentials.
+We provide database drivers that intercept calls to real database drivers and replace secret IDs with actual login credentials.
 This prevents hard-coding database credentials into your application code.

+The following is an example which uses the secret to resolve both the endpoint and the login credentials.

 ```